 Leonard is survived by one sister, Dorothy Webster, Superior, WI; daughter, Beverly (Mencer) Johnson, Aitkin; son, Donald, Pepin, WI; grandson, Brian (Mary), great granddaughter, Emily, Greely, CO; daughter, Jacquelyn, El Paso, TX; granddaughter Carrie (Ted) Schuster, great gransdsons, Wyatt, Grayson, Boden, Missoula, MT; granddaughter, Audrey (Derek) Miller, great granddaughter, Darcy, great grandson, Ryan, great granddaughter, McKenna, Post Falls, ID; granddaughter Julie (John) Hartman, Lancaster, CA; granddaughter, Katie Saunders, great grandson, Nathan, Ponte Vedra Beach, FL; son, John (Cathy), Billings, MT, granddaughter, Erin, Wheaton, IL, grandson Evan, Missoula, MT; several nieces, nephews, and other relatives and friends.

 Services were held at St. John’s Episcopal Church in Aitkin, MN, on Saturday, January 18, 2020 at noon.
 Reverend Randy Wellsand of St. Cloud, MN, presided and organ music was provided by Terry Hoopman, Moose Lake, MN.
 Interment will be in the Highland Home Cemetery in Hadley, MN in southwestern MN, at a later date.

 Sorenson-Root-Thompson Funeral Home & Cremation Services of Aitkin assisted Leonard’s family.

-To send flowers to Reverend Leonard C. Claxton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reverend Leonard C. Claxton, please visit our floral store.